EyeTrackVR/EyeTrackVR/docs/_pages/Full_Build_Guide.md

 The PCB that receives the 5V power is the one with the resistor.
 The second one, which gets its power from the ground pin of the first, does not have a resistor on it and its power input pin is the AR pin (After-Resistor).
 The 2nd PCBs ground pin goes to the ground of the system, in the diagram it is the ESPs ground pin.

-## 3D print mounts.
+## Step 19 3D print mounts.
 Head to the 3D printed parts section of the parts list [here.](https://redhawk989.github.io/EyeTrackVR/partslist/#3d-printed-parts)

 Find which parts are for your headset and print them.
-Some may work better or worse, it is recommended to test all of them, print one of each.
+Some may work better or worse, it is recommended to test all of them if there are multiple, print one of each kind.
-If none work, try making an edit yourself if you have the skills, make sure to ping me, `Prohurtz#0001`, so I can add them to the list.
+If none work, try making an edit yourself if you have the skills.
+If you have made a mount make sure to ping me, `Prohurtz#0001`, so I can add them to the list.

 There are 2 different types of mounts, how to secure the camera to each type will be documented below.